 e.
 The date of termination of the trust

-These information are not available to the public and are only available for inspection by the supervisory authorities.
+This information is not available to the public and are only available for inspection by the supervisory authorities.

 It is evident that legislators in Cyprus have succeeded in balancing between the need of privacy and the need to of accountability and transparency of the financial sector.

 The disclosure of beneficiaries – obligation as per the 5th AML directive